Skip to content

 2. Custom CSS → Injected stylesheet with .ai-sections-* selectors

-3. Site config color → From Supabase site_configs.color (same as search bar)
+3. Appearance config color → From appearance.brand_color (same as search bar)

 4. Hardcoded defaults → Built-in fallback values